 The Middle School library is located on the second floor of the school.
 The library provides collections of books, magazines, and online databases.
 In addition to worldwide newspapers available from online databases, the library subscribes to a local newspaper, a US newspaper and an international newspaper.
-Students and teachers can access the library catalogue from every computer in the school.
-Students are able to check out a laptop for classroom use.
+Students and teachers can access the library catalog from every computer in the school.